Youths with Disabilities Promote Inclusion in Schools | SPD - Singapore

 A blind simulation exercise done for some of the staff from the Prime Minister's Office (PMO).

 Over two sessions, close to 30 students from Hougang Secondary School got to know more about the disabled community.

 “What started off as a simple idea to spread disability awareness has materialised into a project that has great potential to grow and impact more people.
 Being able to witness and support Zi Lin and Joshua’s project has been nothing short of exciting,” said Ms Rachel Loh, SPD’s social worker, who has been working and aiding Team Alluvial since its inception.

-In 21 December last year, they did a blind simulation programme for the Prime Minister’s Office (PMO).
-Engaged to equip and allow the staff of the Public Service Division of the PMO, Team Alluvial planned and executed the programme which involved mobility training and a blind navigational experience.
-Close to 25 staff from the PMO participated in the course in a single session which lasted for two hours.
+In December last year, they did a blind simulation programme for 25 staff from the Prime Minister’s Office (PMO).
+The pair planned and conducted the workshop which involved mobility training and a blind navigational experience.

 Close to 25 staff from the PMO attended a one-day workshop organised by Team Alluvial.

 If you’re interested in finding out more about Team Alluvial or to be a volunteer, please contact email@example.com.

 YDP is a training and mentorship programme that SPD introduced, with the full support of APB Foundation, to nurture a new generation of youths to champion disability causes.
 The year-long programme, which started in February 2017, aimed to enable and empower youths with disabilities to give back to society.
 It comprised training to equip participants with disabilities knowledge and technical skills such as project planning, pitch, and budgeting.
 The programme also included the executional phase where participants were guided by mentors to implement projects that help enhance inclusion in the community, with a seed funding of $3,000.
 The second run of the YDP will take place between September 2018 and January 2019.